Families sue helicopter company in deadly Kobe Bryant crash

 Unlike Vanessa Bryant's lengthy lawsuit, the new identical 7-page cases do not name the dead pilot, Ara Zobayan, or his representative, as a defendant.
 All the suits allege that the two companies were careless and negligent.

-One suit was filed by two children of Orange Coast College baseball coach John Altobelli, his wife, Keri, and their daughter Alyssa, who played basketball with Gianna.
-Another suit was filed by the husband and three children of Christina Mauser, who helped Bryant coach the girls’ basketball team
+One suit was filed by two surviving children of Orange Coast College baseball coach John Altobelli and his wife Keri.
+Their daughter Alyssa played basketball with Gianna.
+Another suit was filed by the husband and three children of Christina Mauser, who helped Bryant coach the girls' basketball team

 The group was heading to a basketball tournament Jan.
 26 when the chopper crashed in thick fog northwest of Los Angeles.